Marie Stopes: Scientific research

 At age 23, Stopes secured her first job in the world of academia, holding the post of lecturer in palaeobotany at the Victoria University of Manchester from 1904 to 1910; in this capacity she became the first female academic of that university.
 She was elected to membership of the Manchester Literary and Philosophical Society on 2 May 1905, giving her details as Stopes, Marie C., B.Sc., Ph.D., Demonstrator of Botany in the University of Manchester.
 11, Kensington Avenue, Victoria Park, Manchester.
 It was during this period that she met William Boyd-Dawkins and Frederick Ernst Weiss.
 Dawkins was a friend of her father and a board member at the university and advocated for her teaching position when members of the senate opposed the concept of having a woman teach young men.
 Stopes was known around the campus as a partier: she would socialize freely with staff, colleagues, and a few students, or 'flirt'.

-During Stopes' time at Manchester, she studied coal and coal balls and researched the collection of Glossopteris (Permian seed ferns).
+During Stopes's time at Manchester, she studied coal and coal balls and researched the collection of Glossopteris (Permian seed ferns).
 This was an attempt to prove the theory of Eduard Suess concerning the existence of Gondwana or Pangaea.
 A chance meeting with Antarctic explorer Robert Falcon Scott during one of his fund-raising lectures in 1904 brought a possibility of proving Suess's theory.
 Stopes's passion to prove Suess's theory led her to discuss the possibility of joining Scott's next expedition to Antarctica.
 She did not join the expedition, but Scott promised to bring back samples of fossils to provide evidence for the theory.
 Scott died during the 1912 Terra Nova Expedition, but fossils of plants from the Queen Maud Mountains found near Scott's and his companions' bodies provided this evidence.

-Her study of Carboniferous coal balls with Francis Oliver during her time at University College London proved pivotal, and coupled with Dawkins' and Weiss' influence at Victoria University of Manchester, helped spark Stopes' intrigue in this area of research, aided, in part, by her close proximity to coal seams in the north of England.
+Her study of Carboniferous coal balls with Francis Oliver during her time at University College London proved pivotal, and coupled with Dawkins's and Weiss's influence at Victoria University of Manchester, helped spark Stopes's intrigue in this area of research, aided, in part, by her close proximity to coal seams in the north of England.
 These seams held calcareous nodules that preserved the anatomical structure of the permineralized peat that formed the coal balls.
 Her motive behind this research was driven, in part, by the importance of coal to the British Empire as its main source of fuel.
 The mines for these coal balls were close to Manchester, and Stopes became distinct from other palaeobotanists by directly going to these mines and observing the coal on site.